Hlohlo10/FUTURE_DS_01-/insights.md

 relying on a single market for over 85% of revenue.
-The Netherlands, EIRE, Germany and France show promising demand and should be targeted with localised marketing campaigns, translated product pages, and region-specific promotions to diversify revenue streams.
+The Netherlands, EIRE, Germany and France show promising demand and should be targeted with localised marketing campaigns, translated product pages, and region specific promotions to diversify revenue streams.

 ---